BlueSteelAUS/Towns-plus-plus/README.md

 -> Miscellaneous fixes/tweaks in items.xml
--> Added New citizens, You need to have buried people and a shrine to be able to reclaim them through the Production menu This limits the number of cits you can re-gain back up to a max of the total cits you've had in the game already
+-> Added New citizens, You need to have buried people and a shrine to be able to reclaim them through the Production menu This limits the number of cits you can re-gain back up to a max of the total cits you've had in the game already -> Re-added (again) as per request Zones menu (to the far right of the main menu. scroll to get there) -> Changed All prepared food to same value, so that they should now eat all foods(at random) not just the higher liked foods

 LittleMikey's Contributions:
 ============================
 -> Added missing <type> tag to Clock.
 -> Changed some of the rotatable stairs to the vanilla stairs.
 Now you won't need to click the "Make me rotate" action on any stairs you have added from any vanilla saves.
 -> Reorganised default priorities layout slightly.
+-> Fixed graphical glitch with decorated tavern benches.
+-> Changed "Crops" to "Agriculture" in the right menu, because Trees aren't really a crop.

 To install:
 ============